What Should I Do When Bike Tire Will Not Inflate And Will Not Take Air?

 Bike Tire Won’t Inflate: How to Fix It

-In this section, we’ll discuss various reasons that may be preventing the tires from deflating.
+In this section, we’ll discuss various reasons that may be preventing the tires from inflating.
 You’ll also find solutions that you’ll be able to try easily.

 Ensuring the Pump Fits Properly